History

 In 2023, the vaccine clinics continue monthly for the region (closed December – February).
 These successful vaccine clinics average almost 100 animals per month for various vaccines, microchips and other services.
 These clinics involve many volunteers and are a low-cost option for the region.

-The Animal Shelter of Sullivan County is a gold-standard managed facility thanks to our staff, board of directors, Sullivan County leadership, community partnerships, volunteers, fosters, rescues and many others.
-The shelter strives to be the best stewards of taxpayers’ dollars and charitable donations invested into the shelter.
-The animals and their well-being come first.
-There will always be more animals in need and the shelter looks forward to being their safeguard for a ‘fur-ever’ home.
-Thank you for your support!
+The Animal Shelter of Sullivan County is a gold-standard managed facility thanks to our dedicated staff, board of directors, Sullivan County leadership, community partners, volunteers, fosters, rescues, and many others.
+We strive to be responsible stewards of taxpayers’ dollars and charitable donations, always putting the health and wellbeing of our animals first.